FAForever/fa/setup/readme.md

 Attaching the debugger
 ----------------------

-_This step is optional and only required if you intent to investigate an exception / crash to desktop._
+_This step is optional and only required when you intend to investigate an exception / crash to desktop._

 With thanks to KionX we have a [debugger](https://github.com/FAForever/FADeepProbe).
 When an exception occurs it can trace the exception to a line of Lua code.
 A compiled executable is available in each [release](https://github.com/FAForever/FADeepProbe/releases).
 Store the executable in your `bin` folder.
 This is the same `bin` folder as defined earlier.
 We need to adapt the bat / bash files to use the debugger.
 As an example we change the bat file from: